-- submitting another timely vote via the Internet, by telephone or by mailing a new proxy card or voting instruction form; - attending the virtual 2020 Annual Stockholder Meeting and voting online, as indicated above under "How do I vote?"; or - if you are a record holder, giving written notice of revocation to the Corporate Secretary, Capital One Financial Corporation, 1600 Capital One Drive, McLean, VA 22102.
+- submitting another timely vote via the Internet, by telephone or by mailing a new proxy card or voting instruction form; - attending the 2020 Annual Stockholder Meeting and voting in person, as indicated above under "How do I vote?"; or - if you are a record holder, giving written notice of revocation to the Corporate Secretary, Capital One Financial Corporation, 1600 Capital One Drive, McLean, VA 22102.

-Your new vote or revocation in advance of the meeting must be submitted in accordance with the time frames above under "Time for Voting Your Shares By Internet, By Telephone or By Mail Before the 2020 Annual Stockholder Meeting."
+Your new vote or revocation must be submitted in accordance with the time frames above under "Time for Voting Your Shares By Internet, By Telephone or By Mail."